lac-dcc/merlin/README.md

 }
 ```

 Having instrumented the code, our subsequent task involves compiling the program and executing it using a range of input entries.
-This is essential for generating the requisite sample data, which will be used for conducting the interpolation.
+This is essential for generating the necessary sample data, which will be used for conducting the interpolation.
 Specifically, the code was executed for the following input values:

 ``` c++
 int main() {